fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/2_variables.md

 ### What is a variable
 Variables are used to store information in memory, to be referenced and manipulated in a computer program, acting as containers.

 We assign variables using the `=` symbol.
 Note that we have to be careful as to what we're assigning to a variable.
 Only expressions that __return a value__ can be usefully stored in a variable.
+Variables don’t actually contain values, but instead serve as __references to objects__.

 Take this example:
 ```